Skip to main content

 1. 1Mark proestrus day 1.The day vaginal bleeding first appears or the vulva visibly swells.
 Proestrus lasts 7 to 10 days.
 The female will not stand for the male during this phase.

 2. 2Start progesterone testing day 5 to 7.Quantitative blood progesterone at the vet, repeated every 2 to 3 days.
-Progesterone rises sharply at ovulation.
-Breed 2 days after the level crosses 5 ng/mL.
+Progesterone rises sharply at ovulation, and most vets breed about 2 days after it crosses roughly 5 ng/mL.
+Treat 5 ng/mL as a guide, not a fixed cutoff.
+The exact number shifts with the lab assay (a reference lab reads differently from an in-house analyzer) and with the individual dog, so your vet reads the trend against the reference range for that assay.

 3. 3Confirm with vaginal cytology.Cornified cells (parabasal cells disappearing, large flat anuclear cells dominant) confirm estrus.
 Cheap, fast, complements progesterone.